Cal009/battle-ships/README.md

 The board class stores the board size, the number of ships, the position of the ships, the guesses against the board.
 It stores the players name too.

-This class also has methods to help play the game such as print methods to print out the board and to provide visual aid with text separator.
+This class also has methods to help play the game such as print methods to print out the board and to provide visual aid with text separators.

 ## Testing